Showing posts with label South America. Show all posts

 Teledromas

 Formicariidae - both genera and 11 spp.
 In South America.
-Colombia has 8 spp. (none endemics) and Brazil 7 (one endemic), in both genera.
+Colombia has 8 spp. (none endemics) and Brazil 7 (1⋵), in both genera.
 Only one sp. in Mexico.

 Chamaeza